 - Less common: Some groups who use monologues to set up scenes, find that it takes too long before anything interesting happens.
 The techniques based on this model can help with that.

-This may all sound very vague and theoretical – so head over to Part II to see how this can be allied! (post forthcoming in a couple of days – have some patience!
+This may all sound very vague and theoretical – so head over to Part II to see how this can be applied!